Osteoarthritis - neuropathy - fasciitis - gradual deformity

 Peripheral neuropathy is the result of damage to your peripheral nerves, and often causes weakness, numbness and pain, usually to your hands and feet.

 Feet.
 They carry you from here to there, every day.
 You may not think much about them until they hurt.
 And when they do, you just want relief!

-ActivBody is the physical therapy product we suggest for chronic foot or toe pain.
+ActivBody is the TENS machine we suggest for chronic foot or toe pain

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief and reduced stiffness.